Skippings Fine Arts has dated this Georgian Copperplate Satire Engraving to the 1800s.

 Riepenhausen’s work is highly regarded for its precision and clarity, often preserving details that are lost in later, more worn English strikes.
 This series is held in numerous prestigious collections, including the British Museum and the Royal Collection Trust.

-Unlike the narrative ''Progress'' series presented in a separate listing, this portfolio features several of Hogarth''s most famous single plates:
+Unlike the narrative "Progress" series presented in a separate listing, this portfolio features several of Hogarth's most famous single plates:

 The Gate of Calais (The Roast Beef of Old England): One of Britain’s most famous patriotic satires, depicting a massive rib of English beef arriving in France to the envy of starving French soldiers.

-...sual noise; a violinist loses his mind as the cacophony of London’s street life erupts beneath his window.
+The Enraged Musician: A masterpiece of visual noise; a violinist loses his mind as the cacophony of London’s street life erupts beneath his window.

 The Cockpit (Pit Ticket): A dark, frenetic look at the 18th-century gambling underworld, showing lords and beggars side-by-side in a shared frenzy.